nicoursi/Vanets-ns3-fb/README.md

 ## NS-3 Modifications

-To see the modifications applied the to NS-3 code refer to th dedicated NS-3 [README](ns-3/README) file.
+To see the modifications applied the to NS-3 code refer to th dedicated NS-3 [README](https://github.com/nicoursi/ns-3) file from the NS-3 submodule.

 ## Key Features